List of The Mummy (film series) characters: Ardeth Bay

-Ardeth Bay (Oded Fehr) is the chief of the Medjai, the Muslim descendants of the royal bodyguards.
+Ardeth Bay (Oded Fehr) is the chief of the Medjai, the descendants of the royal bodyguards.
 The Medjai are the Pharaoh's sacred bodyguards, a group who have watched over and guarded Hamunaptra for centuries.
 They are sworn to do all in their power to prevent the resurrection of Imhotep.
 To this end, for over three-thousand years, the Medjai has silently guarded the decrepit city, either killing or scaring off all who found or approached it.
 Despite opposing the archaeologists as they begin digging, Ardeth Bay becomes an ally when it becomes apparent that they all must work together to stop Imhotep.

 Bay's first actual appearance in The Mummy was during the opening battle between an outnumbered team of French Foreign Legionnaires and wild Tuareg bandits, which took place in the ruins of Hamunaptra.
 He paid close watch on one of the soldiers: an American named Rick O'Connell, as he desperately fought the raging Tuareg.

 Ardeth was also the narrator for the first parts of the first two films.

-In the second film, Bay goes through many trials to stop the release of the Scorpion King, but does not succeed, and unfortunately, the Scorpion King is released.
+In the second film, Bay goes through many trials to stop the release of the Scorpion King, but does not succeed and the Scorpion King is released.
 He leads his people in a desperate battle against the Anubis Warriors that form the Scorpion King's army.
-He also possesses a pet falcon named Horus, which he uses to send messages to the other Medjai tribes.
-Horus is later shot and dies.
+He also possesses a pet falcon named Horus, which he uses to send messages to the other Medjai tribes, but is later shot and dies.
 He is nearly killed from behind by a cultist, but is saved by Jonathan and heads off to gather the Medjai.
 He leads the Medjai in the battle against the Army of Anubis and survives.

 This character was the resurrected Imhotep's alter ego as he passed himself off as a modern Egyptian in the 1932 film.
 The name "Ardeth Bay" is an anagram of "death by Ra".
 Ra was the ancient Egyptian sun god.